 What is the Open Research Data Pilot?

-Which H2020 strands are required to participate?Projects which are covered by the Work Programme 2017 are by default part of the Open Data Pilot.
+Which projects are by default part of the pilot?Projects which are covered by the Work Programme 2017 are by default part of the Open Data Pilot.
 As of the Work Programme 2017, this pilot has been extended to all areas of Horizon 2020 (except ERC PoC actions, SME instrument Ph1 actions, ERA-NET Cofund actions that do not produce data, EJP Cofund actions, and prizes).
 If your project started before and stems from one of following Horizon 2020 areas, you are automatically part of the pilot as well:

 - Future and Emerging Technologies